annedorko/annedorko/README.md

 - 🔭 I'm working on a Strapi-based Source-of-Truth API to centralize my content creation and marketing resources for my music.
 - 🌱 I'm currently learning JAMstack: Strapi, Gatsby, Next.js
 - 😄 Pronouns: They/Them
-- ⚡ Fun fact: You can look me up on Spotify or wherever you listen to music.
+- ⚡ Fun fact: You can look me up on Spotify or wherever you listen to music to stream my originals and covers.

 <!--
 **annedorko/annedorko** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.